bwmarrin/discordgo/README.md

 ## Examples

-Below is a list of examples and other projects using Discordgo.
+Below is a list of examples and other projects using DiscordGo.
 Please submit an issue if you would like your project added or removed from this list

-- [Basic - New](https://github.com/bwmarrin/discordgo/tree/develop/examples/new_basic) A basic example using the easy New() helper function
-- [Basic - API](https:/Contributing/github.com/bwmarrin/discordgo/tree/develop/examples/api_basic) A basic example using the low level API functions.
+- [DiscordGo Examples](https://github.com/bwmarrin/discordgo/tree/master/examples) A collection of example programs written with DiscordGo
-- [Awesome Discordgo](https://github.com/bwmarrin/discordgo/wiki/Awesome-DiscordGo) A curated list of high quality projects using DiscordGo
+- [Awesome DiscordGo](https://github.com/bwmarrin/discordgo/wiki/Awesome-DiscordGo) A curated list of high quality projects using DiscordGo

 ## Troubleshooting
 For help with common problems please reference the